 - Child: £6.50

 - Family: £32.50

 There is plenty of accessible parking near the Stowe entrance.

 Waddesdon is a French renaissance-style chateau built in 1874.
 The site hosts Victorian style gardens with colourful flower displays and ornate fountains and statues.
 There is an exotic bird house, woodland playground and garden trail, meaning there is something for all the family to enjoy.
 Throughout the year, Waddesdon hosts changing exhibitions and special interest days.
 Fresh, homemade food and cakes are available in the site’s food outlets.

 Wheelchairs are available to hire for the house and gardens on a first-come, first served basis.
 The grounds are mostly accessible and assistance dogs are welcome around site.
 For a full guide to accessibility at Waddesdon, please see their access statement.

 The 1,000 space car park is free and has dedicated spaces for Blue Badge holders.

 Silver screenings are special showings at cinemas for the older generation.
 Tickets are sold at a reduced cost and free tea or biscuits are provided.
-These showings are a great way for your relative to enjoy cinema and meet and chat with other people regularly.
+These showings are a great way for your relative to enjoy the cinema, as well as meeting and chatting with other people regularly.

-Everyman run silver screenings as a weekly matinee of a current release.
-Discounted tickets are available for the over 55s and include a free hot drink and slice of cake.
+Everyman runs Silver screenings as a weekly matinee of a current release.
+Tickets are available for the over 55s and include a free hot drink and slice of cake.

-Odeon run silver cinema screenings for guests over 55.
-Tickets are from £3 and include a tea, coffee and biscuit.
+Odeon runs Silver Cinema screenings for guests aged over 60, showing current releases timeless classics.
+Tickets are from £3.50 and includes tea, coffee and biscuits, served before the showing.
 In Buckinghamshire, there are two Odeon cinemas, please find the websites below to book: